Hefin David: Early life

 Hefin was born at Caerphilly Miners Hospital.
 He grew up in the village of Penpedairheol, which is close to Bargoed.
 He was educated at Heolddu Comprehensive School.
 Between 1995 and 1997 he completed his undergraduate degree at Cardiff University in Politics and Economics.
 He also completed his master's in European Policy at Cardiff University between 1998 and 1999.
 In addition to this, he completed his PGCE at the University of Wales, Newport (now the University of South Wales) in 2002 and his PhD in small business employment issues in 2013 at the University of Gloucestershire.

 He was a senior lecturer in business management at the University of Wales, Newport between 2002 and 2008.
 He lectured HR Development and Practice at Cardiff Metropolitan University between 2008 and 2016.
 He also lectured in Germany, Greece, India and China.

 Political career

-Hefin was elected to Caerphilly County Borough Council in a by-election in March 2007 as a representative for the ward of St Cattwg.
+David was elected to Caerphilly County Borough Council in a by-election in March 2007 as a representative for the ward of St Cattwg.
 He served as councillor for the ward until he stood down before the local council elections in 2017.
 He was the chair of the Policy and Resources Scrutiny Committee between 2012 and 2016.
 During his time as chair the committee considered a number of issues in the public interest, such as alleviating the effects of the bedroom tax and reducing the use of Bed and Breakfast accommodation as emergency housing.
 He also helped to secure a £400,000 lottery grant from the National Lottery to demolish and re-build Tir-Y-Berth village hall.